gritzko/swarm/README.md

 * version vectors are avoided (still used locally in some cases of true consurrency)
 * data heavylifting is left to a battle-tested storage engine (LevelDB)

-At this point, the code abse is fresh, but the architecture and, especially, the protocol, are final and complete.
+At this point, the code base is fresh, but the architecture and, especially, the protocol, are final and complete.
 Hence, 1.0.0.
-Not change is guaranteed for 3 years :).

 ## Links